FrancoHtet/Hack-Her-Project-2024/README.md

 Welcome to Franco, Arkar, and Shahriar's 2024 Hack(Her)413 Project!
 We built a NodeJS and React real-time chat application.
 Our app supports group, 1-on-1 chats, real-time messaging, and image and file support.
-Due to the chatengine.io API being locked behind a paywall, the application may or may not function once the free trial ends.
+Note: Due to the chatengine.io API being locked behind a paywall, the application may or may not function once the free trial ends.